Mubashirr101/EyeDentify/readme.md

 ---

-# Eyedentify
+# EyeDentify

-**Eyedentify** is a real-time face recognition web application built using Flask, OpenCV, and the `face_recognition` library.
+**EyeDentify** is a real-time face recognition web application built using Flask, OpenCV, and the `face_recognition` library.
 It captures video from a webcam, processes the frames in real time, and identifies faces based on a set of pre-encoded images.

 ## 🚀 Features